Wadiyar dynasty: Independent kingdom in a subsidiary alliance

-In 1831, on a specious plea of non-payment by Maharaja Krishnaraja Wadiyar III, the kingdom was placed under Mysore Commission that lasted from 1831 to 1881.
-Mark Cubbon and L. B. Bowring are among the well-known commissioners of the period.
+In 1831, on a specious plea of non-payment by Krishnaraja Wodeyar III, the kingdom was placed under Mysore Commission that lasted from 1831 to 1881.
+Mark Cubbon and L. B. Bowring were among the well-known commissioners of the period.

-In 1868, upon Krishnaraja Wadiyar III's demise, his five-year-old adopted son Yuvaraja Chamaraja Wadiyar X became the heir to the throne.
-When in 1881 he attained the age of majority, through an act of parliament, the British Parliament once again transferred power back to the Wadiyars.
-The maharaja changed the English spelling of their royal name from Wodeyar to Wadiyar and assumed the title Bahadur.
-He established the Mysore Representative Assembly; for the first time in India, democratic experiments were being conducted in Mysore.
+In 1868, upon Krishnaraja Wodeyar III's demise, his five-year-old grandson Chamaraja Wadiyar X became the heir to the throne.
+When in 1881 he attained the age of majority, through an act of parliament, the British once again transferred power back to the Wadiyars.
+The maharaja changed the English spelling of their royal name from Wodeyar to Wadiyar.
+He established the Mysore Representative Assembly; the first of its kind in Princely India.

-Chamaraja Wadiyar IX's son and successor Maharaja Krishnaraja Wadiyar IV earned great fame as a saintly king (rajarishi), and his kingdom was hailed as Ramarajya by Mahatma Gandhi–as an ideal kingdom comparable to the one ruled by Lord Rama.
+Chamaraja Wadiyar X's son and successor Krishnaraja Wadiyar IV earned great fame as a saintly king, and his kingdom was hailed as Ramarajya by Mahatma Gandhi–as an ideal kingdom comparable to the one ruled by Lord Rama.

 Krishnaraja Wadiyar IV's nephew, successor, and the last reigning king of the Wadiyar dynasty, Jayachamarajendra Wadiyar, ruled from 1940 until 1950.
-Upon India's independence from the British crown in 1947, Jayachamarajendra Wadiyar ceded his kingdom into the new temporary Dominion of India but continued as Maharajah until India became a Republic in 1950.
+Upon India's independence from the British crown in 1947, Jayachamarajendra Wadiyar ceded his kingdom to the new provisional Dominion of India but continued as Maharajah until India became a Republic in 1950.